Biosystems-Analytics-Lab/shellcast/analysis/data/spatial/inputs/state_bounds_data/state_bounds_raw/README.md

-## README file for state\_bounds\_raw directory ##
+## README file for state_bounds_raw directory ##

-last updated: 20180719<br/>
+last updated: 20201102<br/>
 contact: Sheila Saia (ssaia at ncsu dot edu)

-**state_bounds.shp** - This file represents the state boundaries for the United States and was originally downloaded as States.shp from http://osav-usdot.opendata.arcgis.com/datasets/c6717a90c9fe4f1986ba40789cbe124f_0.
-Metdata can be found at https://maps.bts.dot.gov/services/rest/services/NTAD/States/MapServer/0.
+**State_Boundaries.shp** - This file represents the state boundaries for the United States and was originally downloaded from https://hub.arcgis.com/datasets/f8730991034b46d2bed73a16a96765c6_55?geometry=166.851%2C13.656%2C8.823%2C59.927.
+Metdata can be found at https://www.arcgis.com/home/item.html?id=f8730991034b46d2bed73a16a96765c6.
+It was downloaded on 20201102.
+This is a little more detailed in terms of the outline for the coastal plane so I decided to use the TIGER data instead.
+I'm keeping this here for now.